jaffamonkey/mxb/src/sdlc.md

 # Phases of SDLC and Accessibility

 It's easy to get agreement that Accessibility is important, but without embedding checks in the way of working, you will unlikely see a consistant approach.
-The risk is Accessibility issues will quickly slip into being dealt with in a "fire fighting" manner.
+The risk is that Accessibility issues will quickly slip into being dealt with in a "fire fighting" manner.

-In the course of doing Accessibility audits, I i find most issues could have been easily avoided, with some checks added to the SDLC (Software Development Life Cycle).
-These checks at each phase of development, and will not add much effort of time.
+In the course of doing Accessibility audits, I find most issues could have been easily avoided, with some checks added to the SDLC (Software Development Life Cycle).
+These checks at each phase of design and development, and will not add much effort or time.
 A strong reasoning behind adding more checks to the SDLC, so that more time can be invested in covering how accessible the user experience (UX) of an app under test.

+Testing an app for Accessibility can be very time-consuming, if there are numerous minor (avoidable) issues.

 ## Planning Stage